maboa/MDN/live-streaming.md

 HLS or HTTP Live Streaming is a protocol invented by Apple Inc and supported on iOS, Safari and latest versions of Android browser / Chrome.
 HLS is also adaptive.

+HLS can also be decoded using JavaScript which means we can support latest versions of Firefox, Chrome and Internet Explorer 10+.
+See this [HTTP Live Streaming JavaScript player](https://github.com/RReverser/mpegts).

 Video Fallbacks
 ---------------